lyxell/logifix/tests/README.md

 ### Test suite for Logifix

-The test suite is built around real world commits, see [tests.csv](./tests.csv).
+The test suite for Logifix is built around real world commits, see [tests.csv](./tests.csv).

 The test runner asserts that the diff produced by Logifix is